-The following analyses will be based on the FAS by treatment group in Phase 2 and separately by treatment group and for all treatment groups combined in Phase 1b (Table 5).
-Assessment of response will be made using RECIST v1.1 for treatment groups from Phase
+The following analyses will be based on the FAS by treatment group and for both treatment groups combined.
+Assessment of response will be made using RECIST v1.11 for patients with solid tumors except mCRPC, and using RECIST v1.1 and PCWG3 for patients with mCRPC.
+Tumor-related endpoints will be analyzed separately based on BICR assessments and based on investigator assessment.

-1b (non-CRPC patients) and for treatment groups A1, A2, B1, B2, C1, C2, D and F (non-CRPC patients), and using RECIST v1.1 and PCWG3 for treatment groups from Phase 1b (CRPC patients) and for treatment groups E1, E2 and F (CRPC patients).
-Tumor-related endpoints will be analyzed based on investigator assessment.